aws-samples/controltower-events-automation-with-cfn/README.md

-## Automate VPC tagging with AWS Control Tower lifecycle events
+### Automate VPC tagging with AWS Control Tower lifecycle events

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub

 ## Security
 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License
 This library is licensed under the MIT-0 License.
 See the LICENSE file.

 ## Introduction